Money lenders offer a wide variety of flexible financing options, which can provide funding for a variety of situations.

 - Large-amount lenders.
 These types of lenders specialise in financing large personal loan amounts, anywhere from $5,000 to $10,000, for people and businesses.
 They include banks and deposit institutions, as well as credit unions, building societies and other non-bank lenders.

 - Equipment/vehicle lenders.
-This could be the actual company selling you the equipment, such as a car dealership, or it could be a third-party lender specialising in equipment financing.
+These could be the actual company selling the equipment, such as a car dealership, or they could be a third-party lender specialising in equipment financing.

 Keep in mind the following factors when comparing financing options between money lenders:

 - Reputation.
-Knowing your lender’s reputation is important as you want to make sure you choose a reliable source of funding.
-Therefore, details such as brand, business longevity and other elements of the lender’s reputation are important points-of-difference when choosing your lender.
+Knowing a lender’s reputation is important, as prospective applicants will want to make sure that they choose a reliable source of funding.
+Therefore details such as brand, business longevity and other elements of the lender’s reputation are important points-of-difference to take note of when choosing a lender.

 - Loan amount and efficiency.
-Not only should you make sure your lender offers the loan amount you require, but you should also make sure they provide it within the timeframe you need.
-It would be a huge waste of time applying for a loan only to find out your funds won’t be available when you need them.
+Borrower's should always ensure that a lender offers the amount that they require before they apply, but they should also make sure that that lender will provide the funding within the timeframe they need.
+It would be a huge waste of time applying for a loan only to find out that the funds won’t be available when they're required.

 - Cost.
-Make sure you’re fully aware of your lender’s rate, as well as any one-off or ongoing fees.
-Also be aware of the difference between fixed and variable interest rates.
-You should use the loan’s comparison rate (as opposed to the loan's advertised rate), which combines the lender’s interest rates with its fees, to better help you compare overall loan costs between lenders.
+Applicants should make sure that they are fully aware of their lender’s rate and any one-off or ongoing fees.
+Also they should be aware of the difference between fixed and variable interest rates.
+Loan customers should take note of the loan’s comparison rate (as opposed to the loan's advertised rate), which combines the lender’s interest rates with its fees, to better help them to compare overall loan costs between lenders.
 Finally, see whether your lender requires any security, such as home or business equity, as loan collateral.

 - Loan term.
-Your loan term is the timeframe in which your loan is scheduled to be paid back.
-Depending on whether you’re applying for a short-term or long-term loan, this may be anywhere between three months (even shorter for payday loans) and several years.
-Your repayment schedule will be based on your loan term so make sure you’re able to meet their monthly repayments prior to submitting an application.
+A loan term is the timeframe in which a loan is scheduled to be paid back.
+Depending on whether someone is applying for a short-term or long-term loan, this may be anywhere between three months (even shorter for payday loans) and several years.
+A repayment schedule will be based on someone's loan term, so applicants should make sure that they are able to meet their monthly repayments prior to submitting an application.

 - Service.
-Make sure you’re aware of any additional features your lender may offer such as online account management, customer support, ATM cards and additional sub-accounts for revolving credit.
+Prospective applicants should make sure they're aware of any additional features that their lender may offer, such as online account management, customer support, ATM cards and additional sub-accounts for revolving credit.